highmatch/unity/README.md

 The *second* client is currently using **Greenhouse** and plans to move to **ADP** in late 2024.
 They may want to start on Greenhouse, then migrate to ADP.
 We are waiting to hear their plans.

-We plan to integrate the first client and achieve stability *before* starting deployment of the second client (though planning for the second can start earlier).
+HighMatch plans to integrate the first client and achieve stability *before* starting deployment of the second client (though planning for the second can start earlier).
 We do not want greenfield coding problems from the initial coding effort to impact two clients (if possible).

 # Dev Environment Criteria